Darbeloff/TeachBot/robot/src/ur/README.md

     $ roslaunch ur_calibration calibration_correction.launch robot_ip:=169.254.157.0 \
     target_filename:="${HOME}/TeachBot/robot/src/ur/my_robot_calibration.yaml"

-On your PC, open three terminals to `~/TeachBot/robot` and don't forget to `source devel/setup.bash`.
+On your PC, open four terminals to `~/TeachBot/robot` and don't forget to `source devel/setup.bash`.

 In the first terminal, run the following command with your parameters for robot_ip and kinematics_config: